NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 You can also pass an arbitrary `name` for the package-job.
 Under the hood, this feature is massively over-engineered:
 In the spirit of CI-Tools the actual input is a yaml file that describes `steps` (archives) of a certain `name` that contain certain files.
-The go server will prepare that yaml by applying some variables to a template file (included in the source) with go-langs [templating engine](todo: link) which is similar to jinja or django templating for the web folks reading this.
-It will create a `.tar` archive and again a zip archive **without** a filename extension for every `step`.
+The go server will prepare that yaml by applying some variables to a template file (included in the source) with go-langs templating engine which is similar to jinja or django templating for the web folks reading this.
+For every `step` it will create a `.tar` archive and again a zip archive **without** an extension.

 Did you catch it?
 It creates archives with a `name` and we can specify a `name` for our websocket command...